cgeneske/epv-api-scripts/Account Onboard Utility/README.md

 	- Authentication types for logon.
 	- Available values: _CyberArk, LDAP, RADIUS_
 	- Default value: _CyberArk_
+- OTPMode
+    - In cases where RADIUS authentication is used and one-time-password is needed, use this paratmer to specify the expected mechanism for OTP consumption (Append or Challenge).
+The default mode is to Append
+- OTPDelimiter
+    - In cases where RADIUS authentication is used and one-time-password is needed, use this paramter to enter the RADIUS server's expected delimiter.
+Only relevant when OTPMode is set to "Append".
+The default value is the comma ","; you may also supply an empty string (-OTPDelimiter "") if no delimiter is to be used between the password and OTP
 - OTP
 	- In cases where RADIUS authentication is used and one-time-password is needed, use this parameter to enter the OTP value
 - Create / Update / Delete